Hidden and unknow cost of Dollarization (gain to the US)

 Cost of Dollarization

-- The monetary base has to be substituted by US Dollars.
+- The entire monetary base (money supply) has to be substituted with US Dollars.

 - The Central Bank cannot implement any independent monetary policies once the economy is Dollarized.